Unbalanced CRLH Leaky-wave Antenna With Broadside Radiation Based On Spin Photonic Topological Insulator Featured

 \section{Introduction}

+\PARstart{M}{etasurfaces} are the two-dimensional counterparts of bulky metamaterials, composed of subwavelength unit cells that exhibit unconventional electromagnetic properties\cite{ref6}.
+These low-profile structures are a subject of extensive research\cite{caloz2005,achouri2021meta,balanis2024EM} and have a wide range of applications, including absorption, beam shaping, and radiation\cite{chen2016metasurfaceISO,hsiao2017metasurface,asadchy2018bianisotropic,li2018metasurfaces,bukhari2019metasurfaces}.

+For guiding applications, the modes of the structure should be situated in the slow wave region.
+Conversely, for radiating applications, the propagating modes need to be positioned in the fast wave region\cite{ref13}.
+The realized leaky-wave antennas (LWAs) using metasurfaces in 1D\cite{grbic2011,memarian,1D-Leaky} and 2D\cite{bakhtafrouz2015,minattiflat,minattispiral} dimensions have demonstrated versatility in achieving low-profile multi-beam configurations\cite{ref14}, arbitrary shapes\cite{minattiIsoflux}, and wide scanning ranges\cite{wideScanning}.
+A new application of metasurfaces enables propagation along a line between two impedance surfaces that support TE/TM polarization, which is referred to as line waves\cite{bisharat2017, KhavasiLinewave, Maci_line, khodadadidual, xulinewave}.
+These structures offer an ultra-wide operating bandwidth; however, they are prone to scattering when encountering sharp turns or structural defects\cite{ref4}.
-Photonic topological insulators(PTIs) newly advent to use in guiding-wave and antenna applications, which are robust to scattering from manufacturing defects and sharp turns\cite{ozawa}.
-One of PTI types is spin PTIs, which are reciprocal and realized by spin-degenerate metamaterials\cite{khanikaev2013}.

-The spin PTI metasurfaces are introduced using a complementary hexagonal unit cell, as illustrated in Fig.\ref{HexCell}. unit cell exhibits fourfold degeneracy at the K/K’ symmetry point in its irreducible Brillouin zone (IRBZ).
+Photonic topological insulators (PTIs) are a recent development designed for use in guiding-wave and antenna applications\cite{khanikaev2024}.
+They are robust against scattering caused by manufacturing defects and sharp turns\cite{ozawa}.
+One type of PTI is known as spin PTIs, which preserve time-reversal symmetry and are realized using spin-degenerate metamaterials\cite{khanikaev2013}.
+Spin PTI metasurfaces are introduced using a complementary hexagonal unit cell\cite{bisharat2019}, as illustrated in Fig. \ref{HexCell}.
+This unit cell exhibits fourfold degeneracy at the symmetry points of K/K’ in its irreducible Brillouin zone (IRBZ).